3rd – 10th March

 Further up the coast are the villages of Staithes and Runswick.
 At low tide, the former has an extensive area of wave-cut platform with numerous opportunities for detail photography.
 The latter has some amazing cliffs shot through with fossils.
 Of course, any photographer visiting this area would want to explore Saltwick Bay, just east of Whitby.
 The colourful geology, remnants of long abandoned alum mines and its iconic shipwreck provide plenty of material to occupy us.

 Inland there are vast views across the rolling moorland, deeply incised by dales patterned by old farms.
 Many of the valleys have large areas of native woodland with tumbling streams and waterfalls such as Falling Foss.
-Hopefully the bluebells will be in bloom during our visit.
-We can step back in time, just 30 minutes from where we are staying, by visiting the NYMR steam railway at Goathland or Grosmont.
+Farndale's wild daffodils will hopefully be in bloom during our visit.
+We can also step back in time by visiting the NYMR steam railway at Goathland or Grosmont.

 This tour is aimed at beginner and intermediate photographers.
 I will help you to make the most of the photographic opportunities, tutoring you not only in the technical aspects, such as exposure and filtration, but also - and more importantly - helping you to see with a keener eye and guiding you to make more personal and more compelling compositions.
 Time will also be spent indoors on image reviews, critiques and post-processing techniques.